-- 8. The Scheme shall not make any investment in: - (a) Any unlisted security of an associate or group company of the Sponsor; or - (b) Any security issued by way of private placement by an associate or group company of the Sponsor; or - (c) Listed securities of group companies of the Sponsor which is in excess of 25% of the net assets of the Scheme of the Mutual Fund. - 9.
+- 11. All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed. - 12.
 The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase / redemption of Units or payment of interest and dividend to the Unitholders.
-Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 10.
-No loans for any purpose shall be advanced by the Scheme. - 11.
-The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 12.
-The Scheme shall not invest in a fund of funds scheme. - 13.
-The cumulative gross exposure through repo transaction in corporate debt security along with equity, debt and derivatives, shall not exceed 100% of net assets of the Scheme.
-However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 14.
-The total exposure of a debt scheme in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20% of the net assets of the scheme.
-Such investment limit may be extended to 25% of the net assets of the scheme with the prior approval of the Board of Trustees.
+Provided that the Fund shall not borrow more than 20% of the net assets of any individual Scheme and the duration of the borrowing shall not exceed a period of 6 months. - 13.
+No loans for any purpose shall be advanced by the Scheme. - 14.
+The Scheme may lend securities in accordance with the securities lending scheme of SEBI. - 15.
+The Scheme shall not invest in a fund of funds scheme. - 16.
+Aggregate value of 'illiquid securities' of Scheme, which are defined as non-traded, thinly traded and unlisted equity shares, shall not exceed 15% of the total assets of the Scheme.
+As this percentage is not significant, in the AMC's view, it will have no material impact on the ability to meet redemptions within 10 days of the date the Scheme's units are tendered. - 17.
+The cumulative gross exposure through equity, debt and derivative positions, shall not exceed 100% of net assets of the Scheme.
+However, the following shall not be considered while calculating the gross exposure: - a) Security-wise hedged position and - b) Exposure in Cash or Cash equivalents with residual maturity of less than 91 days. - 18.
+The investment of scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: - a.
+Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - b.
+Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.